sunbains/tidb-test-rig/examples/README.md

 - Creates test tables and populates data
 - Tests transaction isolation with multiple connections
 - Demonstrates repeatable read behavior
-- Uses the common CLI library for configuration
+- Uses the shared example utilities for setup and error handling

 ### 3. Simple Multi-Connection Example (`simple_multi_connection.rs`)
 A basic example showing how to create and manage multiple TiDB connections with the state machine infrastructure.